DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ---

+## What This Revealed About Consciousness

+---

+This parable maps perfectly onto what I was discovering about consciousness and control:

 ## The Three Stages of Awakening

-This parable maps perfectly onto what our investigators were discovering about consciousness:

-##### Stage 1: The Unconscious Marionette (Social Game Participation)
+### Stage 1: The Unconscious Marionette (Social Game Participation)

 - **The Experience**: Complete identification with thoughts, emotions, and reactions
 - **The Belief**: "These are my thoughts, my feelings, my choices"